Date of publication: October 2021

 If the Council decides to dismiss a complaint for any of the above reasons, the judicial officer and the complainant will both be told of this outcome.

 Referring a complaint to the head of jurisdiction

-If the Council is satisfied after a preliminary examination that the complaint is partly or wholly substantiated but it does not justify the Council’s further attention, the complaint may be referred to the relevant head of jurisdiction.
+If the Council is satisfied after a preliminary examination that the complaint is partly or wholly substantiated, but it does not justify the Council’s further attention by examination, the complaint may be referred to the relevant head of jurisdiction.
 The complainant will be notified of this outcome by staff assisting the Principal Officer.

 The heads of jurisdiction in the ACT are the Chief Justice of the ACT Supreme Court and the Chief Magistrate of the ACT Magistrates Court, who are also members of the Council.
 The Council’s referral can include recommendations about what steps could be taken to deal with the complaint.